JagatheshwaranN/CucumberBDD-Test-Framework/README.md

 # Cucumber BDD Test Framework

 ## Overview
-This repository contains a Cucumber BDD Selenium Java-based Automation Framework designed to facilitate the testing of web applications.
+This repository contains a Cucumber BDD-based Automation Framework built using Java, Selenium WebDriver, and TestNG, designed to support
-The framework is adaptable to meet the requirements of any automation project.
+Behavior-Driven Development (BDD) for web application testing.
+The framework promotes collaboration between technical and non-technical stakeholders through human-readable feature files, while maintaining powerful and flexible backend automation logic.

+The framework is scalable, maintainable, and designed with separation of concerns in mind.
+It integrates custom services, page components, utility classes, and step definitions, making it adaptable to a wide range of web testing projects.

-## Features
+## 🔑 Key Features
+🧪 Behavior-Driven Development (BDD) with Cucumber and Gherkin syntax

-- Selenium WebDriver for automated browser interaction.
+🌐 Selenium WebDriver for robust and flexible automated browser interaction

-- TestNG for managing test execution, grouping, and reporting.
-- Page Object Model (POM) design pattern for maintaining reusable and clean test code.
+⚙️ Modular Page Object Model (POM) for scalable and maintainable UI automation

-- Data-Driven Testing using Excel file for passing test data.
+🔄 Data-Driven Testing using Excel sheets and Custom DataTable Mappers

-- Parallel Execution with TestNG to run tests across multiple browsers and configurations.
-- Screenshots capture during test execution for failure analysis.
-- Logging using Log4j for enhanced test result reporting.
-- Extent Report for customized reproting.
+🔗 Service Layer Support for REST API interaction and validation

+🔍 Custom Parameter & Data Table Type Bindings for reusable and readable step definitions

+🧩 Hooks and Context Management to maintain clean, isolated test execution states

+📸 Screenshot Capture and detailed logging automatically integrated with test failures

+📊 Advanced Reporting using ExtentReports with support for HTML, PDF, and Spark themes

+🔧 Multi-environment configuration support via stage.properties, prod.properties, etc.

+🚀 Flexible test execution using both TestNG and Cucumber CLI runners

-- AES encryption for encryption and decryption of sensitive data.
+🔐 AES encryption and decryption of sensitive data for secure test execution

-## Prerequisites
+## ⚙️ Prerequisites
-Before running the framework, make sure to have the following installed:
+Before getting started with the Cucumber BDD Test Framework, ensure the following tools and technologies are installed and properly configured in your local environment:

-- Java 11 or higher
+☕ Java 11 or higher – Required to compile and run the automation framework

-- Maven (for dependency management)
-- IDE (IntelliJ Idea or Eclipse)
+📦 Maven – For managing dependencies, plugins, and lifecycle

+🧠 IDE – Recommended: IntelliJ IDEA or Eclipse for better code navigation and debugging support

+🌐 Internet Connectivity – To download Maven dependencies during the first build

+💻 Web Browsers – Chrome, Firefox, or Edge

 ## Getting Started